threedle/DAWand-Blender/README.md

 Click the check next to DA_Wand, if you get a circular import error, just click again.

 At this point, a box that says "Install Dependencies" should appear.
 Click this to install DAWand's dependencies to Blender's Python - this may take a second, but the box should grey out

-**NOTE:** If there is an error raised with the pygco install, then make sure you have python installed on your base system (e.g. brew install python), and that the system "Python.h" file can be found through setting the C_INCLUDE_PATH environment variable (**the Python version must match the Blender python version**).
-See [this link.](https://stackoverflow.com/questions/35778495/fatal-error-python-h-file-not-found-while-installing-opencv)

 ### Usage